TommasoTarchi/autoRNAseq/README.md

     - Change `save_all_bams` variable to true if you want to keep all BAM files produced along the pipeline (usually **not recommended**, especially when working with many files).
 If you only want the final result, leave it to false.

-    - Set `nf_work_dir` to the path to work directory of your choice (choose a directory with sufficient disk available).
-      If you leave it empty, `./work/` (nextflow default) will be passed.

-5. Run the pipeline using:
+6. Run the pipeline using:
    ````
    $ nextflow run main.nf
    ````

-6. (**optional**) If your pipeline was run successfully and you think you will not need any of the temporary files (i.e those not included among the outputs), we strongly suggest to clean `nf_work_dir`.
+7. (**optional**) If your pipeline was run successfully and you think you will not need any of the temporary files (i.e those not included among the outputs), we strongly suggest to clean `nf_work_dir`.
 The program is optimized to use less disk possible, however temporary files could still occupy a lot of disk space.